StairwayB/pundit_roles/README.md

 in your Policy, otherwise the role will return an empty hash.

-With that in mind, PunditRoles comes with a default `:guest` role, which simply checks if the @user is nil.
+With that in mind, PunditRoles comes with a default `:guest` role, which simply checks if the user is nil.
 If you wish to permit guest users for a particular action, simply define the options for it and allow it in your query method.

 ```ruby